 wigger, anyways, inside of, all them, most everyone, dig (= understand), be into, whip out, lighten up, hooked on, go off on, get with it, get real, get it together, get one’s drift, get a clue, go broke, knock yourself out, to sweat someone, take the cake.

 3. The naturalized: those that have crossed over into some level of Standard English.
-Most crossed over into white American slang, especially by way of jazz and hip hop, then into higher, levels of American English.
+Most crossed over into white American slang, especially by way of jazz and hip hop, then into more formal levels of American English.
 From there some spread overseas.

 “Informal” means it is all right for spoken English and for some kinds of writing, like for magazines, blogs and newspapers, but not, say, for government reports.
-“Vulgar” means not in mixed company.
+“Vulgar” means not to be used in mixed company.

 - Informal North American English: hooker, redneck, man (exclamation), dis, crib, Oreo (person), dude, to be strung out on something, jive, nappy, white trash, hustle (trick), knock up (get pregnant), two-bit, straight up, hood (= neighbourhood), whup.